Goyim riders: Etymology

-The name is rooted in the Biblical Hebrew word goy meaning "a people or "a nation."
-A term that shifted in Yiddish and modern Hebrew to refer to a non-Jew, sometimes pejoratively.
-A "a series of philological essays in the premier weekly of the Hungarian liberal literati, Élet és Irodalom (Life and Literature)" by "distinguished linguists," discussed the reversal in usage by the Goyim riders which turned the out-group definition into an in-group definition.
+The name is rooted in the Biblical Hebrew word goy meaning "a people or "a nation", a term that shifted in Yiddish and modern Hebrew to refer to a non-Jew, sometimes pejoratively.
+A series of philological essays in the premier weekly of the Hungarian liberal literati, Élet és Irodalom (Life and Literature) by "distinguished linguists," discussed the reversal in usage by the Goyim riders which turned the out-group definition into an in-group definition.

 History and membership

 The group was informally established by 2000, and organized as a non-profit civic association in 2006.

 The group is prosperous, as the ability to afford an expensive, often imported, motorcycle is beyond the means of most working-class Hungarians, and includes prominent figures in business and sports.

 Ideology

 The group's emblem shows an armed Magyar warrior shooting arrows as he rides a powerful motorcycle, the figure of the warrior superimposed on a map of the pre-World War I Kingdom of Hungary, including the lands lost when Hungary lost that war.